Skip to content

 Should you decide to move forward with applying for a grant opportunity, an appropriations request, or have any questions, please do not hesitate to contact Senator Casey's office for any assistance or questions you may have.
 The office is here to help.

-The FY25 Appropriations Request Portal is now open.
+The FY25 Appropriations Request Portal is now closed.
 Please select the Appropriations tab below for more details

 Grants